BioDataSoc/BioDataSoc.github.io/README.md

 These sessions will exist as a way to "Bring everyone up to speed", whether they are a programmer who wants to learn biology or vice versa.

-- Program Jam - Programming is similar to learning a new language, and like learning a new language you need to exercise that skill regularly to keep it in shape.
+- Program Jam (Gram-Jam?)- Programming is similar to learning a new language, and like learning a new language you need to exercise that skill regularly to keep it in shape.
 These Program Jams will involve an exercise that will be voted on and can be worked in groups or solo (although we suggest groups as collaborative programming is a skill essential for professionals).